Rockridge Secondary School: Media attention

 West Vancouver is considered to be one of the most affluent areas in Canada.
-As a result of that news stories surrounding incidents and violence at the school are often covered widely at the provincial and even national level..
+As a result, news stories surrounding incidents and violence at the school are often covered widely at the provincial and even national level..
 In 2009, a police lockdown reached national attention, with a local resident reporting that they had seen a person with a rifle walking towards the school.
-Over 50 police officers, a helicopter, mobile police station, and emergency response team armed with AR-15 semi-automatic rifles were called in over what was eventually determined to be students holding a video camera tripod.
+Over 50 police officers, a helicopter, a mobile police station, and an emergency response team armed with AR-15 semi-automatic rifles were sent to the school.
+It was eventually determined to be a student holding a video camera tripod.
 Rockridge parents and students were told by police that using text messaging and Facebook services may have undermined police work, and that care should be taken when revealing information about a lockdown to the public.
-In response, some students planned a "Bring A Tripod To School Day" event to satirize the lockdown.
+In response, some students organized a "Bring A Tripod To School Day" event to satirize the lockdown.

 Advanced Placement Program

-Rockridge, along with Sentinel Secondary School, offers Advanced Placement Program (AP)courses.
-It is currently a candidate school for the International Baccalaureate Middle Years program., The following courses are offered:
+Rockridge, along with Sentinel Secondary School, offers Advanced Placement Program (AP) courses.
+It is currently a candidate school for the International Baccalaureate Middle Years program.
+The following courses are offered: